Four-Year College Bound Student Task List

 - Schedule any college interviews if required or recommended

-- For colleges that require an essay, develop a rough draft and consult your English teacher if necessary
+- For colleges that require an essay, polish your rough draft and consult your English teacher if needed

 - Attend special programs such as college fairs and financial aid nights

 - Begin filling out the Free Application for Federal Student Aid (FAFSA) which opens on August 1st

 - Complete and submit applications for first choice colleges

 - Check CFNC.org to determine which schools will offer fee waivers during College Application Week.

 - Determine if you need to set up an online account at any schools you have applied

 - Take the SAT or ACT if you have not already done so